-Parker, a Republican, was the representative for New Jersey's 9th congressional district from 1921 to 1923.
+Parker was the representative for New Jersey’s 9th congressional district and was a Republican.
+He served from 1921 to 1923.

 From Dec 1895 to Mar 1923, Parker missed 537 of 2,284 roll call votes, which is 23.5%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.